DarekDGB/Sentinel-AI-v2/README.md

 print(status)
 ```

-If the chain appears stalled beyond a threshold, an anomaly flag is
+Logs if the chain is stalled.
-logged.

 ------------------------------------------------------------------------